island-is/handbook/docs/api-design-guide/implementation/errors.md

 ## SOAP

 ## JSON-RPC
-According to specification, error code should be in a response message.
-Http server should respond with status code 200, even if there is an error.
+According to the [JSON-RPC] specification, error code should be in a response message.
+Http server should respond with status code 200, even if there is an error and therefore clients consuming the service will need to handle errors with that in mind.

-JSON-RPC APIs should follow the [JSON-RPC] specification, [2.0] is preferred but [1.0] is allowed.
+JSON-RPC APIs should follow the preferred JSON-RPC [2.0] specification, but [1.0] is allowed.

 ### Error Response